zhaoyul/aposd-vs-clean-code/README.md

 get you to a good design sooner.
 It is possible to produce equally good designs with TDD; it's just harder and requires a lot more discipline.

-**UB:** I'll your points one at a time.
+**UB:** I'll address your points one at a time.

 * I haven't found that the scale of TDD is so tactical that it discourages thinking.
 Every programmer, regardless of their testing discipline, writes code one line at a time.
 That's immensely tactical and yet does not discourage design.
 So why would one test at a time discourage it?

 * The literature on TDD strongly discourages delaying refactoring.
 While thinking about design is strongly encouraged.
 Both are integral parts of the discipline..